Hey y’all, Tiffany here, with some help for the times when your trials happen daily.

 Now, the fairness of this is a discussion for another day.
 However, it is important to note that Leviticus 15:16 states that any time a man’s “seed of copulation” leaves his body, he has to perform cleansing rituals and is unclean for the entire day.
 This discussion of uncleanness was not limited to women.

-There were also no tampons or pads, so it would have been even more difficult for a woman on her period to walk or ride for a day or two to Jerusalem to attend the temple.
+There were also no tampons or pads.
+It would have been even more difficult for a woman on her period to travel days to Jerusalem to attend the temple.

 Basically, a woman with an issue of blood (so probably frequent, irregular, heavy periods) would be in almost a nonstop cycle of uncleanliness.